-Besides their colors, there are other differences between rosé and orange wines.
-On average, orange wines have fuller bodies, more complex bouquets, and higher tannin levels.
+Besides their colors, there are other differences between the two.
+On average, orange styles have fuller bodies, more complex bouquets, and higher tannin levels.
 In contrast, rosés are light, low in tannins, and offer rather subtle flavors.

-No, not necessarily.
+Not all orange wines are natural.
 Unfortunately, there is no official definition of natural wines.
 But most of them are unfiltered, free of additives such as sulfites, and made from organic or biodynamic grapes.
 Many but not all orange wines have the same characteristics.
-So the blanket claim that orange wines are natural isn’t correct.
+So the blanket claim that orange wines are natural is not correct.

-Orange wines are great with food, so it’s perfectly fine to serve them with the main course of your dinner.
+Orange wines are great with food, so it is perfectly fine to serve them with the main course of your dinner.
 But you can also enjoy them on their own on a warm summer day.
-In any case, the right serving temperature and the proper glass is essential.
+In any case, the right serving temperature and the proper glass are essential.

 What Is the Right Serving Temperature for Orange Wine?

 Orange wine is best when it’s slightly cooler than red wine but warmer than white wine.
 Serve it at a temperature between 50 and 55°F (10-13°C).
-That’s just right to allow the wine to showcase its complexity but not too cold to mask its delicious flavors.
+That is just right to allow the wine to showcase its complexity but not too cold to mask its delicious flavors.

 What Is the Right Glass for Orange Wine?

 Orange wines are significantly bolder and more complex than white wines.
-Standard white wine glasses don’t allow enough oxygen into the bowl because they’re too small.
-So they can’t support the wine to release its aromas and rise to its full potential.
+Standard white wine glasses do not allow enough oxygen into the bowl because they are too small.
+So they cannot support the wine to release its aromas and rise to its full potential.

-A Chardonnay glass has a larger bowl, and thus it’s a more appropriate vessel for orange wine.
+A Chardonnay glass has a larger bowl, and thus it is a more appropriate vessel for orange wine.
 For very complex orange wines, you might even use a Sauvignon Blanc glass, which is even bigger.

-If you own neither of these two glasses, go for a standard red wine glass.
+If you own neither of these glasses, go for a standard red wine glass.

 Should You Decant Orange Wine?

-Yes, orange wines can benefit from decanting, but it’s important not to overdo it.
+Orange wines benefit from decanting, but it’s important not to overdo it.
 For most styles, 15 minutes are absolutely sufficient to help them release their aromas.
 If your wine is very tannic, you can extend the decanting to 30 minutes.